TaylorChyi/glancy-ios/README.md

 ### Traceability Matrix

 Keep a matrix mapping every requirement ID to its unit, integration, and end-to-end tests.
 Every row must reference at least one test.
 Update the matrix whenever tests change.

+### Test Case Description Guidelines
+- Use bullet points or tables for clarity.
+- Each requirement lists happy, boundary, and negative cases.
+- Prefix each case with the requirement ID.
+- Write in active voice under 25 words.
+- Align with acceptance criteria and traceability matrix.